How to Roll Out and Roll Back Changes in Stage

 member3environment=canary, order=1

-To demonstrate the rollout and rollback behavior, we create a demo namespace and a sample configmap with very simple data on the hub cluster.
+To demonstrate cluster-scoped rollout and rollback behavior, we create a demo namespace and a sample configmap with very simple data on the hub cluster.
 The namespace with configmap will be deployed to the member clusters.

 kubectl create ns test-namespace